dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 By [Peter Kellner](http://peterkellner.net)

-The Anchor Tag Helper enhances the HTML anchor (`<a ... ></a>`) tag by adding new attributes.
-The link generated (as seen in the `href` attribute) is created using the new attributes.
-That URL can include an optional protocol such as "https".
+The Anchor Tag Helper enhances the standard HTML anchor (`<a ... ></a>`) tag by adding new attributes.
+By convention, the attribute names are prefixed with `asp-`.
+The rendered element's `href` attribute value is determined by the values of the `asp-` attributes.

 *SpeakerController.cs* is used in samples throughout this document:

 [!code-csharp[](samples/TagHelpersBuiltInAspNetCore/Controllers/SpeakerController.cs?name=snippet_SpeakerController)]

-## Anchor Tag Helper attributes
+An inventory of the `asp-` attributes follows.

-### asp-controller
+## asp-controller

 The `asp-controller` attribute assigns the controller used for generating the URL.
 The controller must exist in the current project.
 The following markup lists all speakers: